Ronda Payne" />

 The job of a home inspector appeals to many people.
 It’s a way to help others understand what they are getting into before purchasing a house, condo, townhouse or other building or unit.
 As the price of real estate has increased, so has the risk for home buyers who don’t know what is right, or wrong, with their potential purchase.
-Plus, more people living in BC mean more homes.
+Plus, more people living in Canada means more homes.
 Both of these factors have contributed to an increase in home inspector training and licensed home inspectors.

 While there are no prerequisites or mandatory technical knowledge needed to do an online or in-class home inspection course, it’s important to note that some individuals are a better fit for the occupation than others.